Writing Content for Online Delivery

 In a classroom environment, you are able to use your tone of voice, body language, and personality to give life to your lectures.
 Online, you must rely more heavily on written text.
 Videos are a great option, but a student is not likely to have the time or inclination to sit down and watch an hour-long recorded lecture.

 Writing text is necessary in an online course because it mirrors the experience you contribute to a face-to-face course.
 In the classroom, you don’t just turn on a slideshow, hand out the readings, and sit silently while your students work through the material on their own.
 Your personal insights, experiences, and discussion guidance help build the learning environment.
 In an online course, writing gives you the opportunity to do the same.
+Your writing for your online course should draw out connections between the materials, raise key questions, and help students build their ideas.

 Formal academic writing is usually not the best choice for an online course.
 The formal academic style tends to be abstract, uses complex vocabulary, avoids active verbs, and is stuffed with prepositional phrases, usually ending in nouns with Greek or Latin suffixes (“-ation,” “-ition,” “-ology,” etc).
 It can intimidate students not accustomed to the language.